Wesley Woo

 About me

-Currently, I am a PhD student at Virginia Tech's Department of Computer Science, where I am advised by Prof. Shaddi Hasan in the SPIN (Systems, People, Infrastructure, and Networks) Lab.
+Currently, I am a fifth year PhD student at Virginia Tech's Department of Computer Science, where I am advised by Prof. Shaddi Hasan in the SPIN (Systems, People, Infrastructure, and Networks) Lab.

 Broadly, I'm interested in the potential for technology to upend inherited, unjust structures of power.